Is Olaplex worth it editorial flat lay — black-labeled treatment bottles on cream linen

 Is Olaplex better than K18?

 They use different technologies.
-Olaplex rebuilds disulfide bonds via BAPDDM.
-K18 uses a bioactive peptide that mimics the hair's natural keratin chains and claims to restore all four types of bonds (disulfide, salt, hydrogen, and peptide).
-Most users with bleach damage report comparable results from both.
-Some heavily damaged hair responds better to K18.
-Both are worth it for serious damage -- K18 is the pricier option per use.
+Olaplex centers BAPDDM and disulfide-bond support.
+K18 uses a bioactive peptide and makes broader bond-support claims.
+Many users with bleach damage report stronger-feeling, smoother hair from both, but response varies.
+K18 is the pricier option per use.
 See our full Olaplex vs K18 comparison for a detailed breakdown.